Forbu/ferminet/README.md

-> ⚠ This is a try to reproduce the ferminet paper results.
+> :warning: This is a try to reproduce the ferminet paper results.